sswam/allemande/doc/intro.md

 - Private/group chat rooms
 - Instant room creation and switching
-- 100+ characters, specialists, and tools
+- 100+ characters, assistants, specialists, and tools

 ## Privacy and Rooms

 - The [Ally Chat](/Ally+Chat) room is public.
-- Press the padlock icon at top left to toggle public / private.
+- Press the padlock icon at top left to switch between public and private rooms.
 - You can go to a different room by typing in the room entry at the top.
 - Click your name in the top bar to cycle through some different rooms.